 Self-Evaluation: Self-evaluation is required at group level in order to assess the main issues to be addressed by its members in order to reach compliance with the SRP Standard and to estimate what changes will be needed from the outset.
 These changes may require a process of training, coaching and development of action plans.

-Social Policy: A social policy for all members of the group is required for the IMS.
-The social policy related to workers’ rights is provided as Annex 2 to this document.

-Sustainable Rice Platform (SRP) Member: A legally constituted organization whose application to join SRP as a Full or Observer Member has been approved by the Secretariat.
+Sustainable Rice Platform (SRP) Member: A legally constituted organization whose application to join SRP as a Full Member or Observer has been approved by the SRP Secretariat.

-Verification: the process of providing an Implementer with official SRP Verification, attesting to its status and compliance with the SRP Standard and policies (relevant for assurance Levels 2 and 3).
+Verification: Process of providing an Implementer with official SRP Verification, attesting to its status and compliance with the SRP Standard and policies (relevant for Assurance Levels 2 and 3).

 Verification Body: An organization responsible for inspection of producers according to the SRP Standard.
 They may have a relationship with the producer (second party) or be independent (third party) and shall operate with inspectors approved by the ASP according to the compliance requirements defined in this document.